oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. method:: dbObject.append(value)

     Adds the given value to the end of the collection.
+If no elements exist in the collection, this creates an element at index 0.
+Otherwise, it creates an element at the index position immediately following the highest index available in the collection.

 .. method:: dbObject.deleteElement(Number index)